Alzok/NumerusX/README.md

 5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the documentation in the `/docs` folder
-- Review the API documentation at `/docs` endpoint

----

-**⚠️ Disclaimer**: This trading bot is for educational and experimental purposes.
-Always test thoroughly before using with real funds.
-Cryptocurrency trading involves significant risk.

-This project is licensed under the MIT License - see the LICENSE file for details.